 3. consolidating existing programs and/or degrees.

 Certificate of Associate of Applied Science Degree Programs may be submitted as Level I proposals, with memo and backup documentation, when they are offered in cooperation with and/or at the request of private or public sector partners and the decision point to offer the program is not consistent with the regular Board of Regents program approval process.
 Level I approval for programs under this provision will be limited to two years.� Continuation of a program beyond the two years will require the normal program approval process as Level II Proposals.� All other Certificate or Associate Degree programs may be placed on submission at any Board of Regents meeting.
 They will be placed on action agendas at subsequent meetings.� All campuses agree to insure that all other campuses receive program information well in advance of submission.
 (Item 92-001-R0796)�

 Level II Proposals (Approved by the Board of Regents)

-3. Establish new degrees and add majors to existing degrees;
+4. Establishment of new degrees and addition of majors to existing degrees;

 6. Changes in governance and organization as described in Board of Regents� Policy 218, such as formation, elimination or consolidation of a college, division, school, department, institute, bureau, center, station, laboratory, or similar unit.

 The Commissioner of Higher Education and his/her designated staff makes recommendations to the Board of Regents.� Authority for approval or denial rests with the Board.�